0330 822 0505

 Based on the income multiples that lenders typically use, you could potentially borrow between £420,000 and £500,000, although the exact amount will depend on many factors.

-Gone are the days of self-certification mortgages – lenders now have to be much more cautious about eligibility criteria and will look at a whole range of factors before deciding how much to loan.
+Gone are the days of self-certification mortgages.
+Lenders now have to be much more cautious about eligibility criteria and will consider a whole range of factors before deciding how much to lend.

 The exact amount you can borrow will be based on a multiple of your annual salary, at least as a starting point.
 Try our mortgage affordability calculator below to get an idea of how much you could borrow based on the standard salary multiples mortgage lenders use.